 COMMISSION MEMBERS

 Kile Johnson, Chair

 Karen Nalow

 Mary Campbell

 Heidi Cuca

 Delonte Johnson

 Ann Post

 David Quade

 EX OFFICIO MEMBERS

-Director of the Lincoln/Lancaster County Planning Department or their designee
+Director of the Lincoln/Lancaster County Planning Department

-Director of Lincoln Parks and Recreation or their designee
+Director of Lincoln Parks and Recreation

-Director of Nebraska Department of Administrative Services or their designee
+Director of Nebraska Department of Administrative Services

-Office of the Nebraska Capitol Commission's Capitol Administrator or their designee
+Office of the Nebraska Capitol Commission's Capitol Administrator

 PLANNING DEPARTMENT STAFF

 Collin Christopher

 Stacey Groshong Hageman

 Teresa McKinstry

 APPROVED

-The Nebraska Capitol Environs Commission approved this Annual Report on February 26, 2021.
+The Nebraska Capitol Environs Commission approved this Annual Report on TBD.

 The Nebraska State Capitol, designed by architect Bertram Grosvenor Goodhue in 1920 and built for the people of Nebraska between 1922 and 1932, is a National Historic Landmark and an aesthetic and historic treasure of our state.
 The purposes of the Nebraska Capitol Environs Commission ("the Commission") are to maintain and enhance a dignified setting for the State Capitol, to encourage appropriate public and private improvements within the Capitol Environs District ("the District"), and to protect vistas to the Capitol which extend the impact and inspiration of the building throughout the city and the surrounding countryside.
 Background The Nebraska Capitol Environs Commission was established in 1988 to strengthen existing protections for the setting of Nebraska's landmark State Capitol.
 The Commission's voting membership of seven citizen volunteers includes five members appointed by the City of Lincoln and two appointed by the State of Nebraska.
 In 2020, the Commission remained unchanged from the previous year, with Kile Johnson serving as chair, and Karen Nalow, Mary Campbell, Heidi Cuca, Delonte Johnson, Ann Post and David Quade continuing as members.
-The seven appointed citizen members are joined by four ex officio members - the Director of the Lincoln/Lancaster County Planning Department or their designee (David Cary), the Director of Lincoln Parks and Recreation or their designee (Lynn Johnson), the Director of Nebraska Department of Administrative Services or their designee (Doug Hanson - State Building Division Administrator), and the Office of the Nebraska Capitol Commission's Capitol Administrator or their designee (Bob Ripley).
+The seven appointed citizen members are joined by four ex officio members - the Director of the Lincoln/Lancaster County Planning Department, the Director of Lincoln Parks and Recreation, the Director of Nebraska Department of Administrative Services, and the Office of the Nebraska Capitol Commission's Capitol Administrator.
 Staffing is provided by the Lincoln/Lancaster County Planning Department, including planners Collin Christopher and Stacey Groshong Hageman and administrative assistant Teresa McKinstry.
 The Commission is required to meet at least quarterly by Section 27.56.060 of the Lincoln Municipal Code.
-The Commission met five times in 2020.
+The Commission met six times in 2020.
 Project Reviews The Commission reviewed a number of interesting projects in Environs District in 2020.
 In February, the Commission approved a plan to demolish the existing house at 1515 F Street and build a new four-story structure with one dwelling unit per floor.
 Each unit will have a recessed balcony/porch that faces the Capitol.
 Demolition has already occurred, with construction anticipated to get underway in 2021.
 In June, the Commission reviewed a residential street rehab project being proposed by the City's LTU Department for Lincoln Mall, 14th Street and Goodhue Boulevard.
 Though the Commission was supportive of many of the elements of the project, they raised concerns about the City's plans for replacing decorative paving with standard grey concrete at several intersections along Lincoln Mall and asked the City to explore alternative solutions that would preserve the existing rhythm and organization of the Mall.